n132/Libc-GOT-Hijacking/README.md

     FORTIFY:  Enabled
 ```

-A simple way to get a shell is just to modify `del/new` got to `system` and `cin` the string `/bin/sh` (Kylebot told me people already found it even though they didn't show that publicly I just re-find this technique).
-But if ROP is what we want, aha, we can do libc-got-hijacking (even though it's unnecessary, it's a general solution!)
+A simple way to get a shell is just to modify `fread/fwrite` got to `system` and `cin/cout` the string `/bin/sh`.
+But if ROP is what we want, we can do libc-got-hijacking (ROP over GOT) (even though it's unnecessary, it's a general solution!)

 Here is a demo:
 ```c